kentcdodds/cross-env/README.md

 > WARNING!
 Make sure that when you're installing packages that you spell things
 > correctly to avoid [mistakenly installing malware][malware]

+> NOTE : Version 6 of cross-env only supports Node.js 8 and higher, to use it on Node.js 7 or lower install version 5
+> ```npm install --save-dev cross-env@5 ```

 ## Usage

 I use this in my npm scripts: